 There will be two pick up times for each session which will be announced closer to the program’s start date.
 These pick up times will be based upon participant flight arrival times.
 You will be notified of the pick-up time options two weeks prior to the beginning of the program.
 You will be responsible for your own transportation back to the airport at the end of the program.

-What kind of organizations can I intern with?
+What kind of organizations can I intern or volunteer with?